 Here is this week’s Pescetarian Mexican-themed meal plan:

 Meal 1: Sweet Corn & Zucchini Pie

-What we like about this meal: It’s a perfect meal for meatless Monday.
+What I like about this meal: It’s a perfect meal for meatless Monday.
 Or if you don’t want to stick to the pescatarian theme, you can add in chicken for an extra boost of protein.
-One of the nice thing about one pan meals is you can add anything you like.
+One of the nice things about one-pan meals is you can add anything you like.
 Personally, I love cilantro so any dish I can add that into is a winner for me.

 Get the recipe from Pinch of Yum.

 What I like about this meal: I like to stuff these full of veggies.
 And the cream cheese and avocado gives you the fat that you need to absorb the nutrients from the veggies.
 A salad makes a good side since the enchiladas can be pretty filling.

 What I like about this meal: You can’t have a Mexican meal plan without tacos.
 And these tacos are perfect for any weeknight since they take less than 30 minutes to prepare.
 Black beans are an excellent source of folate (helps with normal functioning of red blood cells and helps with cell division), as well as an excellent source of fiber (keeps things moving through the GI system).
 And as many moms know, tacos are really great if you have selective eaters.

 Get the recipe from Cooking Classy.

 Meal 4: Chips & Peach Salsa, Rice, and Tilapia